koenderks/rcityviews/README.md

 ### Saving the image

-Finally, render times in `RStudio` can be very long for crowded images.
+Finally, render times in `R` can be very long for crowded spatial images.
 It is therefore recommended to directly save the image in a `500mm x 500mm` format.
-The ideal way to do this is usually something like:
+The ideal way to do this given a `ggplot2` object is usually something like:

 ```r
 ggplot2::ggsave(filename = "Amsterdam.png", plot = p, height = 500, width = 500, units = "mm", dpi = 100)